keptn/keptn.github.io/content/docs/install/k8s/index.md

 see [Multi-cluster setup](../multi-cluster) for details.

-Before you install a new Kubernetes cluster, you must install the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) utility.
+Before you install a new Kubernetes cluster, you must install the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI.

 Some of the more popular Kubernetes options are listed below with links to installation instructions.